 Bean’s rulings became the stuff of legend to the point where many rumors circulated that he was a hanging judge.
 He often staged hangings to scare criminals into sobriety.
 Accused criminals who saw the fake hangings often never got in trouble in Langtry, the town Bean founded and named after his beloved actress, ever again.

 There are three ironies to this story.
-First, people often mistook Bean for Isaac Parker of Forth Smith, Ark.
+First, people often mistook Bean for Isaac Parker of Fort Smith, Arkansas.
 Parker actually was a hanging judge who executed 88 out of 172 men he sentenced to die.

 Bean, in truth, never hanged anyone.